Skip navigation

 Deployment

-Whenever changes are pushed or merged into the stage branch, it will initiate the deployment process to release the code into the INTE environment.
+Whenever changes are pushed or merged into the inte branch, it will initiate the deployment process to release the code into the INTE environment.

-Whenever changes are pushed or merged into the main branch (or master as per your project's preference), it will initiate the deployment process to release the code into the PREP environment.
+Whenever changes are pushed or merged into the prod branch (or master/main, depending on your project's configuration), it will initiate the deployment process to release the code into the PROD environment.